-For instance, Molly provides a more euphoric feel while Sally lets you feel more energetic, appreciate visual stimuli, and gives you a heavier, longer-lasting high.
+For instance, Molly provides a more euphoric feel while Sally lets you feel more energetic, appreciate visual stimuli, and give you a heavier, longer-lasting high.

 In addition to this, they both have different chemical names.
 The psychotropic amphetamine derivative 3,4-methylenedioxymethamphetamine is for MDMA while MDA is one methyl group off as 3,4-methylenedioxyamphetamine.